vincent-perlowin/32-bit-RISC-V-CPU/README.md

 Save Half: SH
 Save Whole: SW

-Add with imidiate: ADDI
+Add with immediate: ADDI
-Set less than with imidiate: SLTI
+Set less than with immediate: SLTI
-Set less than with imidiate unsigned:SLTIU
+Set less than with immediate unsigned: SLTIU
-Bitwise Exlusive or with imidiate: XORI
+Bitwise Exclusive or with immediate: XORI
-Bitwise Or with imidiate: ORI
+Bitwise Or with immediate: ORI
-Bitwise And with imidiate: ANDI
+Bitwise And with immediate: ANDI
-Logical Left Shift with imidiate: SLLI
+Logical Left Shift with immediate: SLLI
-Logical Right Shift with imidiate: SRLI
+Logical Right Shift with immediate: SRLI
-Arethmetic Right Shift with imidiate:SRAI
+Arithmetic Right Shift with immediate: SRAI

 Add: ADD
 Subtract: SUB
 Logical Left Shift: SLL
 Set less than: SLT
 Set less than Unsigned: SLTU
-Bitwise Exlusive or: XOR
+Bitwise Exclusive or: XOR
 Logical Right Shift: SRL
-Arethmetic Right Shift: SRA
+Arithmetic Right Shift: SRA
 Bitwise Or: OR
 Bitwise And: AND